t-markmann/nc-userimporter/README.md

 2. Insert data:
     * __config.xml__: Insert your cloud-admin credentials into file _config.xml_.
 The user must have admin permissions in your Nextcloud.
     * __users.csv__: Insert the user data into the file _users.csv_ or recreate it with the same columns in a spreadsheet software.
-(Specified groups must already exist!)

     Avoid special characters in username and password (including german umlauts) or test if the character is allowed first.